milobzb/emanuelbotros.github.io/README.md

 This website highlights:

-- 🎓 My academic background (B.S. in IT | M.S. in Cybersecurity in progress)
+- 🎓 My academic background (B.S. in IT | M.S. in Cybersecurity (In Progress))
-- 🛠️ Technical skills in cybersecurity, networking, and systems
+- 🛠️ Technical skills in Cybersecurity, Networking, and Systems
 - 📁 Selected projects with real-world relevance
 - 💬 Testimonials and contact form
 - 📱 Fully responsive design across iPad, iPhone, and desktop